story-context

 Every spawn starts with a context decision.
 Get it wrong and the writer invents facts that contradict established canon, the critic misses a continuity issue because it never saw the relevant chapter, or the brainstormer explores territory the author already rejected.

-The /meridian-spawn skill teaches the mechanics of -f, --from, and spawn commands.
-This skill teaches the judgment — what story context to pass, when to materialize decisions before spawning, and how much is enough.
+The spawn mechanics (-f, --from, spawn commands) are documented in meridian spawn -h.
+This skill teaches the judgment: what story context to pass, when to materialize decisions before spawning, and how much is enough.

 Choose the Right Mechanism

-Three options, each for a different situation. /meridian-spawn has the
+Three options, each for a different situation. meridian spawn -h has the

 command syntax; this section covers when to use which.